 Was It a Mistake to Broadcast Earth Coordinates on the Voyager Spacecraft?

-According to the science fiction novel Battlefield Earth by L. Ron Hubbard, the answer is yes.
+According to the science fiction novel Battlefield Earth by L. Ron Hubbard, it was a grave mistake to send the Voyager space probes into space with Earth’s coordinates.

 “Man apparently sent out some kind of probe that gave full directions to the place, had pictures of man on it and everything.
 It got picked up by a Psychlo recon….
 The probe and the pictures were on a metal that was rare everywhere and worth a clanking fortune.
 And Intergalactic paid the Psychlo governors sixty trillion Galactic credits for the directions and the concession.
 One gas barrage and we were in business.” —Chapter 1, Battlefield Earth

-In the novel, the Psychlo invaders consider Earth part of a “rim star system,” way out on the edge of a galaxy in the 16th universe.
+In this space opera novel, the alien invaders consider Earth part of a “rim star system,” way out on the edge of a galaxy in the 16th universe.
 This was the last universe to be discovered by their race and was never wholly mapped.
-And Earth might have gone overlooked had it not been for the Voyager probes.
+You can download the first 13 chapters or listen to the first hour of the audiobook for free.

 Both spacecraft will continue to drift for billions of miles carrying their message to any intelligent spacefaring civilization that might happen to discover them.